lord-carlos/traktor-2-playlist/README.md

 - `--stats`: Enables statistics mode.

 - `-s` or `--seprator`: instead of OS separator it will use one of your choice

+- `--fullname`: Includes the folder name as part of the playlist name